Learning Acceptance and Commitment Therapy

 This book is essential reading and an indispensable addition for all psychiatrists wishing to enhance their knowledge and skills of ACT, a leading edge and novel psychological treatment.
 It is conveniently divided up into three sections, describing the background of ACT, its delivery and its application in clinical practice.
 Each chapter is clearly written, summarised and benefits from clinical examples detailing how an ACT approach may be used.

 This whole package benefits from a collection of video clips.
-This work will become one of the basic ACT texts for clinical psychiatrists.—Marc Serfaty, Associate Professor UCL and Consultant in Psychiatry
+This work will become one of the basic ACT texts for clinical psychiatrists.—Marc Serfaty, Associate Professor, University College of London, and Consultant in Psychiatry